 Perhaps visit the town’s Great Union Camera Obscura, a Victorian curiosity and a quirky way to take in the stunning views or uncover island history at the Manx Museum, located behind Villa Marina Gardens.
 We head to Castletown where we include entry to medieval Castle Rushen, visit Cregneash, a living museum portraying life as a crofter and call at the coastal village of Port St Mary.

-- Return coach travel from Inverurie, Aberdeen, Stonehaven, Dundee, Perth, Dunfermline or Edinburgh
+- Return coach travel from Inverurie, Aberdeen, Stonehaven, Forfar, Dundee, Perth or Edinburgh

-- 5 nights’ hotel accommodation at the Chesterhouse Hotel, Douglas
+- 5 nights’ hotel accommodation with dinner, bed and breakfast – 1 night in the north-west of England and 4 nights’ staying at the Chesterhouse Hotel, Douglas

 - Return ferry crossings to the Isle of Man

 - Excursions to Castletown, Castle Rushen, Cregneash Folk Museum and Port St Mary

 - Free time to explore Douglas

 - Services of a holiday